Some EXTREMELY common, oft-repeated mistakes during Hajj and Umrah

 There are some people who make specific duas for each round and there are even books that have specific duas written for each specific round, with dua # 1 to be read for round # 1 and so on.
 This is something that's NOT from the Sharee'ah.
 The Prophet (Sal Allaahu Alaiyhi wa sallam) did not recite any specific dua in any of the rounds, and neither did his companions.
 If there was such a thing he would have told us about it and he would have done so himself.

-The only dua that he did specify during Tawaaf, was when he reached at the end of each circuit between the Yamani Corner and the Black Stone, and he would say: "Rabbana atina' fid-dunya hasanatan wa fil-akhirati hasana wa qina adhaban-nar. " (Our Lord, give us good in this world and good in the Hereafter and save us from the punishment of the Fire.)
+The only dua that he did specify during Tawaaf, was when he reached at the end of each circuit between the Yamani Corner and the Black Stone, and he would say: "Rabbana atina' fid-dunya hasanatan wa fil-akhirati hasana wa qina adhaban-nar. "

 The above the dua is the only dua that is specified.
 So the thing to do in each round is to make sincere dua from your heart about whatever it is that you make dua to Allaah for, in whatever language you like, in whatever words that you feel comfortable in,, until you come to the Yamani (third) corner and then say the above Sunnah dua.